learn-co-students/devise_roles_lab-v-000/README.md

   - Posts can be created by any user
   - Anyone can read any post
   - Users can edit or delete Posts they own
-  - VIPs can edit or delete anyone's Posts
+  - VIPs can edit anyone's Posts
   - Admins can do anything to any post.
 3. Write views for your posts.
 4. Try it out!